By Jean-Pierre Matte, Director of Fibre Deployment

-The TCP, or Transmission Control Protocol, is responsible for getting information across network hops “in one piece.”
-It does this by having both parties check in with each other: the sending device sends a “heads-up” about what’s being sent, and the receiving device verifies sends confirmation that the data arrived as expected.
-This ensures that information is being sent & received correctly, and that systems aren’t overwhelmed, but it slows things down.
-The bad news is that networks are full of these connection points where the TCP is doing its “traffic cop” thing to keep our data safe.
+The Transmission Control Protocol (TCP) is responsible for ensuring that information travels across network hops in one piece.
+TCP accomplishes this by having both devices check in with each other: the sending device sends a “heads-up” about what’s being sent, and the receiving device verifies and sends confirmation that the data arrived as expected.
+This ensures that information is being sent and received correctly and that networks aren’t overwhelmed, but it definitely slows things down.
+The bad news is that networks are full of these connection points where TCP does its “traffic cop” thing to keep our data moving safely.

 What is latency?

-Similar to our little car’s journey, our data packet doesn’t travel in a straight line.
-Its journey follows the pathways that were created by its ISP.
+Similar to a car’s journey, our data packet doesn’t travel in a straight line.
+It follows the pathways that were created by its ISP.
 Each ISP varies in how it peers its network with other private networks, ISPs, institutional networks, and Cloud providers.
-So, your data packet would take a different road to get to where it’s going, depending on your ISP’s network peering.
-If the TCP is akin to an extra-vigilant traffic cop, a poorly-peered network would have you travel from Toronto to Scarborough, by way of New Jersey.
-Case in point, large international budget ISPs often bring their traffic back to major hubs in the US, with a significant effect on your packet delivery speed.
+So, your data packet could take a different road to get to where it’s going, depending on your ISP’s network peering.
+If the TCP is akin to an extra-vigilant traffic cop, a poorly peered network would have you travel from Toronto to Scarborough, by way of New Jersey.
+Case in point, large international budget ISPs often bring their traffic back to major hubs in the US, which has a significant effect on your packet delivery speed.